stalniy/grid/README.md

 Yet Another Grid
 =========

-This plugin is designed to provide API to build ActiveRecord::Relation and to return specified information in json format.
-So, it makes easy to return information from database and display it using JavaScript MV* based frameworks such as Knockout, Backbone, Angular, etc.
+This plugin is designed to provide API for building json based on ActiveRecord::Relation objects.
+So, it makes much easier to fetch information from database and display it using JavaScript MV* based frameworks such as Knockout, Backbone, Angular, etc.

 ## Template Builder